BujarMuharemi/XSLT_CityGML2-to-RDF/python-spo/README.md

 ## Stept/Tutorial
+//How to use it etc

 ## Results
 Two datasets were tested with the script.
-For once the SimpleSolid bulding from the previous test and also one building from the Meilding dataset.
+For once the SimpleSolid building from the previous test and also one building from the Meidling dataset.

 ### Simple Solid test
 First graph, where just the root node was added.